-Adopted: September 18, 2013
+Adopted: September 18, 2013; Revised May 18, 2023 and pending approval.

-Appeal Policy and Procedures
+Student Appeal Policies and Procedures

 University Grade Appeal Policy Statement

 Students have the right to ask an instructor for an explanation of any grade received.
 Grade appeals are reviewed in instances where students perceive that a final grade is unfair, arbitrary, or capricious.
 Appeals must be filled within two weeks of university notification of a final grade.
 Students needing assistance at any step in appealing or filing a complaint may contact the Academic Affairs Coordinator of the Student Senate (280 Centennial Student Union; phone 389-2611).
 Note: Students are encouraged to talk to their instructors before beginning this process to attempt to resolve the matter informally.